rohan9kulkarni/rohankulkarni.github.io/content/blog/heidelberg/interview.md

 And that was it.
 I asked them how long it takes for the results to be out.
 They told me that it would be a couple of days.

 ### Other questions I collected from the internet and colleagues.
 - (Internet1) : What is the expected value of $x$ for an electron in vacuum?
-	- $\left<x\right> = 0$ from symmetry
+Ans. $\left<x\right> = 0$ from symmetry
-- (Internet2) : What are spherical harmonics?
+- (Internet2): What are spherical harmonics?
-- (Internet3) : What happens to an electron which is excited in an atom and what law is associated with it?
-	- It will decay using Fermi's golden rule.
+- (Internet3): What happens to an electron excited in an atom, and what law is associated with it?
+Ans.
+It will decay using Fermi's golden rule.
+- (Alice1): Why do we not fall through the ground?
+(A question to begin with that was followed up further with how to solve the radial equation hydrogen atom and applying the boundary condition that the probability goes to 0 at the origin, so we can't have electrons 'falling' into the nucleus)
+- (Alice2): General particle physics questions: distinguishing fermions and bosons, summarising the particles of the standard model and their commonly known properties like the mass,charge, and spin (I don't think they expected all properties of all the particles)
+- (Bob1): Tell us about your bachelor thesis.
+If you didn't have one, explain some projects that you did.
+They asked questions about those projects.
--
+- (Bob2): Explain Maxwell's equations
+- (Charlie1) : Explain the quantum mechanical interpretation of an atom (H atom)
+- (Charlie2) : Explain the quantum harmonic oscillator, probability densities in a 1D potential well, Schrödinger equation in 1D
+- (Charlie3) : Brief about Bachelor thesis, simple questions on the instrumentation and general overview
+- (Charlie4) : (I do not remember the exact questions as it was a long time ago, but the theme was quantum mechanics and why and how it’s an improvement over the Bohrs model)
+- (Yara) : Discussed two topics in detail: Hydrogen atom (QM) and Modes of heat transfer.
+Then we started talking about Cosmology.
+This part was more of a discussion session and not a Q&A.
+- (Zack) : Mostly questioned on gravitation, keplers laws, etc.